Drinking loads of water!

 I drink lost of water, put lotion on after washing any part of my body, and use sunblock.
 Also, make sure to sleep a lot to prevent breakout.
 For my face, I never put makeup on and use a cleanser/ pore cleanser about twice a day.
-I also use a blemish stick from Burt’s Bees for pimples.posted over 1 year ago
+I also use a blemish stick from Burt’s Bees for pimples.posted almost 5 years ago

 I use a gentle yogurt mask every 3 days just to get rid of dead skin.
 Sometimes i add some sugar or salt to exfoliate gently, and afterwards my skin feels amazingly smooth and soft and it also reduces the size of the pores on my nose if I leave it long enough (about 15 minutes).
-I’m all for natural ingredients, so I don’t use anything other than that and a moisturizer.posted over 1 year ago
+I’m all for natural ingredients, so I don’t use anything other than that and a moisturizer.posted almost 5 years ago

 Drink lots and lots of water.Sleep well…these are two great magical methods to maintain healthy skin.posted over 4 years ago